edsmort/sort-names/README.md

 *Note, at this stage only one file can be given per execution, but the code can be easily adapted to take multiple files in the future.

+This will create a file in the sort-names directory with the name '[your file name]-sorted.txt'.

 <h2>Testing:</h2>

 The tests will have been run when you ran `mvn package`, but if you wish to run them again, you can do so by running `mvn test`